karan/RedditAgain/README.md

 * Easy to use
 * No change in source code required
 * Fast
+* Saves all comments and submissions in csv files.
 * Deletes all comments and submissions
 * Creates a new reddit account
 * Copies subreddit subscriptions from old account to new account